Oregano

 Oregano (.mw-parser-output .IPA-label-small{font-size:85%}.mw-parser-output .references .IPA-label-small,.mw-parser-output .infobox .IPA-label-small,.mw-parser-output .navbox .IPA-label-small{font-size:100%}US: /ɔːˈrɛɡənoʊ, ə-/,[2] UK: /ˌɒrɪˈɡɑːnoʊ/;[3] Origanum vulgare) is a species of flowering plant in the mint family Lamiaceae.
 It was native to the Mediterranean region, but widely naturalised elsewhere in the temperate Northern Hemisphere.

-Used since the middle 18th century, the Spanish word orégano is derived from the Latin orīganum which itself comes from Classical Greek ὀρίγανον (orī́ganon).[3]
-The ultimate origin is disputed; some claim it is a compound Greek term that consists of ὄρος (óros) meaning "mountain", and γάνος (gános) meaning "joy", thus, "joy of the mountain"[3] while The Oxford English Dictionary states it is "probably a loanword the plant comes from Africa",[4] and that "joy of the mountain" is a false etymology.
+The English word "oregano" is a borrowing of the Spanish orégano, which derives from the Latin orīganum, which itself comes from Classical Greek ὀρίγανον (orī́ganon).[4]
+The ultimate origin is disputed; some claim it is a compound Greek term that consists of ὄρος (óros) meaning "mountain", and γάνος (gános) meaning "joy", thus, "joy of the mountain"[4] while The Oxford English Dictionary states it is "probably a loanword the plant comes from Africa",[5] and that "joy of the mountain" is a false etymology.[citation needed]

 Many subspecies and strains of oregano have been developed by humans over centuries for their unique flavours or other characteristics.
 Tastes range from spicy or astringent to more complicated and sweet.
 Simple oregano sold in garden stores as Origanum vulgare may have a bland taste and larger, less-dense leaves, and is not considered the best for culinary use, with a taste less remarkable and pungent.
 It can pollinate other more sophisticated strains, but the offspring are rarely better in quality.